CI-Dominik/pp1-geocaching/README.md

 ![Screenshot of the lighthouse test for the 404 page in desktop view](docs/benchmarks/404-desktop.jpg)

 ### WAVE extension
 * The WAVE extension in Google Chrome was used to spot errors in page design.
+It detected a click event that is only present on desktop versions.
+This should be no issue as it is only used when a cursor is used anyways.<br>
-It falsely detected headings The only other issue was a redundant link to the frontpage in the logo and the navigation bar.
+The only other issue was a redundant link to the frontpage in the logo and the navigation bar.
 As it is common practice to use this approach to web design, I did not address this issue any further.<br>
 The WAVE extension correctly spotted the aria labels that were used for the footer's social media icons.
 The links also got the rel attribute of noopener to increase website security.